marcransome/MRSubtleButton/README.md

 Next, drag a custom view from the object library in Xcode into your UI, and change its class to `MRSubtleButton`.

-Create an outlet for the button and give the button a title `[button setTitle:@"Hello World!"]`.
+Create an outlet for the button and give the button a title: `[button setTitle:@"Hello World!"]`.

 ## Responding to events